nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 For further background, refer to principles of [resource identity as described in the FHIR standard](http://www.hl7.org/implement/standards/fhir/STU3/resource.html#id)

+### Referenced Resources ###
+Resources will commonly be referred to as part of other resources (e.g. a `GuidanceResponse` may refer to a `Questionnaire`).
+This guide is agnostic about whether the referenced resource is contained, or only available through a `GET`.

 ### Content types ###

 - The CDSS and EMS Servers MUST support both formal [MIME-types](https://www.hl7.org/fhir/STU3/http.html#mime-type) for FHIR resources: